Baarwan Khiladi

-Baarwan Khiladi is a Pakistani sports drama web series produced by Nina Kashif and Mahira Khan in her debut production under her banner Soul Fry Films.
+Baarwan Khiladi (بارہواں کھلاڑی) is a Pakistani sports drama web series produced by Nina Kashif and Mahira Khan in the latter's debut production under her banner Soul Fry Films.
 It is directed by Adnan Sarwar.
 The cast of the web series include Kinza Hashmi, Shahveer Jafry, Khaqan Shahnawaz, Saba Faisal and Sarmad Khoosat in leading roles with Fawad Khan and Shoaib Malik in cameo appearances.
 It was released on 5 March 2022, on OTT platform Tapmad TV.

-It was later aired on Express Entertainment, with first episode broadcast on 11 August 2022.
+It was later aired on Express Entertainment, with the first episode broadcast on 11 August 2022.

 Premise

-The plot revolves around a small town young boy who has a passion for cricket and aspires to become a famous cricketer.
-After his selection in a country's huge cricket league, he faces the hurdles and unjust behaviour but ultimately finds his due.
+The plot revolves around a smalltown young boy who has a passion for cricket and aspires to become a famous cricketer.
+After his selection in the country's cricket league, he faces hurdles and unjust behaviour but ultimately finds his due.